SykoLover

 Wrath is giving energy to a situation similar to envy.
 If the quarrel you have with a co-worker or family member, the stranger that cut you off in traffic, the person that owes you money, allows wrath and emotion to get the best of you, especially if you are plotting some kind of ridiculous revenge or wishing evil on them, you are only poisoning your own heart.

 I have a couple examples of how wrath creates a toxic preoccupation.
-In 2023, before the whole moral inventory chapter, I interviewed for a position selling solar panels.
+In 2023, I interviewed for a position selling solar panels.
 The guy was trashing his current sales reps immediately.
 That should have been a red flag.
 Within an hour of the interview, I talked to my parents who owned an office building in his territory, and had a potential sale brewing.
 But, a few days later, when I hadn't written my own script for HIS company, he called me a loser, hung up on me, then said a bunch of other things in a text.
-The same year, I took advantage of a timeshare deal that required me to listen to a pitch.
+The same year, I took advantage of a timeshare vacation that required me to listen to a pitch.
 Instead of buying a timeshare, I expressed an interest in working for the company, explaining some of my sales background to the new rep they assigned me to.
 But, when she called her manager over to talk to me and I said I wasn't interested in a time share, but perhaps, a job, she said, "Well, you must not be very good at sales if you don't have any money."
 We're talking about, on the low end, $40,000 for a time share...
-At the time I wanted to knock both of these people out.
+At the time (this is before the moral inventory and stoicism chapter, which has allowed me to not take things like this personally), I wanted knock these people out.
 These events lived in my head for too long.
 I made up silly scenarios where I would return to the timeshare building and make a scene to sabotage a roomful of potential clients.
 The fantasy would get my heart racing.
 Anxiety brewing.
 Psycho Karen nonsense.
-Thinking about it is a massive waste of time.
-All it does is rob you of joy.
+Thinking about it was a waste of time and was robbing me of peace.
 I actually ran into the solar panel guy later on at a grocery store.
 When I reminded him who I was he invited me to "step outside".
 Then he turned to a nearby employee and told her to call the cops because I wanted to step outside.
 At the end of the day, I was giving space in my head to the biggest coward I've ever met.
-After doing inner work and reflection, I realized that these are miserable, prideful people, who would have been a nightmare to work for.
+After doing inner work and reflection, when I removed ego from the equation, I realized that these are miserable, prideful people, who would have been a nightmare to work for.

 Just something I've noticed, some of the biggest egos are in sales and medicine.
 But we all have them.
 Ego is everywhere and will tempt our anger.
 There are circumstances every day that will test our emotional maturity.
 You can react to these situations emotionally or respond to them with reason, acceptance and patience.
 Recognize drama and detach from it.
 They say laughter is the best medicine.
-It applies perfectly to these scenarios.
-Both of these people probably have a lot of money and not so many friends.
-And an ego battle is not going to inspire them to change instantly.
+It applies perfectly to those two scenarios.
+An ego battle is not going to inspire them to change instantly.
+And while they may have a lot of money, it's hard to imagine either of these people with any quality relationships, the most rewarding asset in our lives.
 When you're done laughing it off, pray for them.

 Another big part of wrath for me was being mad at myself for the things I did.
 Regret accomplishes nothing.
 Make amends.
 Forgive yourself and forgive others.